aarpon/hrm_docs/docs/user/step2_objective.rst

 |ObjectiveTypeScreenshot|

-.. note:: Several file formats allow you to leave this parameter
+.. note:: Several file formats report this value in the meta data.
-          empty.
-If you would like to do so please click on |ResetChoice22x22|
+          To leave empty please click on |ResetChoice22x22|.
-          to remove any previous choices.